terjeio/grblHAL/drivers/SAMD21/README.md

 ## SAMD21 Driver

-A GrblHAL driver for the Atmel SAMD21 processor on a [Arduiono MKR ZERO board](https://store.arduino.cc/arduino-mkrzero).
+A GrblHAL driver for the Atmel SAMD21 processor on a [Arduino MKR ZERO board](https://store.arduino.cc/arduino-mkrzero).

 ### *** EXPERIMENTAL *** ###

-**NOTE:** Not all code included - I have not spent much time to grasp, for me, the strange ways the Arduino framework is to be set up when publishing code.
-It seems to me that subdirectories with code is problematic...
-Any guidance will be welcome.

 This driver compiles and uploads from the Arduino IDE and is partially dependent on the Arduino framework.